-NGC 6266 is a high density (log $\rho \sim 5.34$ , Djorgovski (1993)), moderately reddened (E(B-V)=0.44, H96; E(B-V)=0.47, S98) and massive (MV=-9.19, H96) cluster, which has been subject of several dynamics, kinematics and stellar variability studies.
-In fact, this cluster turns out to be particularly interesting because: i) it is the fifth (after Ter 5, 47 Tuc, M 15 and M 28) ranking GC for wealth Millisecond Pulsars (MSPs), and it is the only GC exclusively populated by MSPs in binary systems (Possenti et al. 2003); ii) it hosts more than 200 RR Lyrae variables (Contreras et al. 2005), whose periods place this cluster in the Oosterhoff type I group, though the cluster HB morphology (a blue HB component and a very extended blue tail) is similar to Oosterhoff type II GCs; iii) recent Chandra X-ray observations have revealed a very large number of X-ray sources, suggesting the presence of a high number of cataclysmic (and/or interacting) binaries; iv) its radial velocity is smaller than the escape velocity from the Bulge, indicating that, whatever its origin would be, it will never escape from the Bulge (Dinescu et al. 2003).
-Beccari et al. (2006) published the most extensive photometry based on a combination of multi-band high-resolution HST and wide-field ground based observations aimed at studying the cluster dynamical state, finding that the cluster has not experienced core collapse yet.
+NGC 6266 is a high-density (log $\rho \sim 5.34$; Djorgovski 1993), moderately reddened [E(B - V) = 0.44, H96; E(B - V) = 0.47,S98], massive ($M_V = -9.19$; H96) cluster that has been the subject of several dynamics, kinematics, and stellar variability studies.
+In fact, this cluster turns out to be particularly interesting because (1) it is the fifth-ranking (after Ter 5, 47 Tuc, M15, and M28) GC for wealth of millisecond pulsars (MSPs), and it is the only GC exclusively populated by MSPs in binary systems (Possenti et al. 2003); (2) it hosts more than 200 RR Lyrae variables (Contreras et al. 2005), whose periods place this cluster in the Oosterhoff type I group, although the cluster HB morphology (a blue HB component and a very extended blue tail) is similar to Oosterhoff type II GCs; (3) recent Chandra X-ray observations have revealed a very large number of X-ray sources, suggesting the presence of a high number of cataclysmic (and/or interacting) binaries; and (4) its radial velocity is smaller than the escape velocity from the bulge, indicating that, whatever its origin, it will never escape from the bulge (Dinescu et al. 2003).
+Beccari et al. (2006) published the most extensive photometry based on a combination of multiband high-resolution HST and wide-field ground-based observations aimed at studying the cluster dynamical state, finding that the cluster has not experienced core collapse yet.
 No IR photometric studies for this cluster have been published so far.

-The observed CMD in the [K, J-K] plane (see Fig. 2) shows a well populated RGB and a blue extended HB, suggesting a low-intermediate metallicity.
-As expected, in the near-IR plane the high level of contamination by foreground disk stars affecting the optical ground-based CMD of Beccari et al. (2006) is drastically reduced, allowing us a clear definition of the RGB ridge line from the tip down to the Sub-Giant Branch (SGB), at K~16.
-To estimate the cluster metallicity, we have adopted the distance modulus (m-M)0=14.11 of Beccari et al. (2006) (based on the Ferraro et al. (1999, -hereafter F99) distance scale), and the reddening value from H96.
-The global set of photometric indices (in both [K, J-K] and [H, J-H] planes) computed for NGC 6266 have yielded a [Fe/H]=-0.98 dex and [M/H]=-0.82 dex, in good agreement with the values in the literature (see i.e. H96).
+The observed CMD in the [K, J - K]-plane (see Fig. 2) shows a well-populated RGB and a blue extended HB, suggesting a low to intermediate metallicity.
+As expected, in the near-IR plane the high level of contamination by foreground disk stars affecting the optical ground-based CMD of Beccari et al. (2006) is drastically reduced, allowing us a clear definition of the RGB ridgeline from the tip down to the subgiant branch (SGB), at $K \sim 16$.
+To estimate the cluster metallicity, we have adopted the distance modulus $(m - M)0 = 14.11$ of Beccari et al. (2006) (based on the Ferraro et al. [1999, hereafter F99] distance scale) and the reddening value from H96.
+The global set of photometric indices (in both the [K, J - K]- and [H, J - H]-planes) computed for NGC 6266 have yielded [Fe/H] = -0.98 dex and [M/H] = -0.82 dex, in good agreement with the values in the literature (see, e.g., H96).